Phocas: Downfall

 Despite being appointed as Comes excubitorum, Priscus was not loyal to Phocas, and in 608 he appealed to Heraclius the Elder, the Exarch of Carthage, to rebel against Phocas.
 Heraclius the Elder agreed, and began to prepare to invade, by cutting off the supply of grain to Constantinople and assembling a large army and navy.
 Heraclius the Elder launched his invasion in 609, with his nephew, Nicetas, marching troops overland to the capital, and his son, Heraclius, leading a naval invasion of Thessalonica, before marching to Constantinople.
 Heraclius arrived outside Constantinople on 3 October 610, and seized the city on 5 October.
 Heraclius was declared emperor on the same day, and swiftly had Phocas executed.

+When Heraclius captured Phocas, he was said to have asked him "Is this how you have ruled, wretch?"
+Phocas's reply—"And will you rule better?"—so enraged Heraclius that he beheaded Phocas on the spot.
+According to John of Nikiu he later had the genitalia removed from the body because Phocas had allegedly raped the wife of Photius, a powerful politician in the city.

 Legacy

-Phocas is generally depicted as a villain by Byzantines and modern historians alike, but some of the earliest sources available about Phocas’ reign were written during the reign of Heraclius.
+Phocas is generally depicted as a villain by Byzantines and modern historians alike, but some of the earliest sources available about Phocas' reign were written during the reign of Heraclius.
 The writings that survive are not reliably neutral and the writers would have good reason to demonize him in order to strengthen the rule of Heraclius.